-16. LEGAL MATTERS
+12. LEGAL MATTERS

 In the normal course of conducting its operations, the School occasionally becomes party to various legal actions and proceedings.
-In the opinion of management, the ultimate resolution of such legal matters will not have a significant adverse effect on the accompanying financial statements.
+Management is not aware of any actions or proceedings, that in the opinion of management, the ultimate resolution of such legal matters will not have a material adverse effect on the accompanying financial statements.